vaibhavbhuva/sunbird-editor-workspace/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.

+***Sunbird Core Editor***

+Compiles library into an output directory named dist/ at the given output path.

+`ng build sunbird-core-editor`

+To compile and build sunbird collection or questionset editor run below command:

+`ng build sunbird-collection-editor`

+OR

+`ng build sunbird-questionset-editor`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.